COLUMBIA WILLAMETTE COMPENSATION GROUP

 B8.
 Member Communications Chair

 In conjunction with other board members, the Member Communications Chairs coordinates the publication of an electronic newsletter by soliciting topic ideas and authors for articles, preparing and composing announcements, and coordinating all website activity.
 Ensures that all communications are timely, accurate, and of professional quality.
-Identifies and develops new forms of communications, partners with Social Media Chair on content to also post on appropriate social media outlet.
+Identifies and develops new forms of communications, partners with other Marketing Chairs including MARCOM, Social Media, and Technology Chairs on content to also post on appropriate outlets.
 Works with Group Administrator to facilitate all outgoing, mass-member email communications.

 B9.
 Social Media Chair

-Works with Communications Chair to integrate CWCG's messaging with the CWCG Website, and various social media outlets (e.g. Twitter, LinkedIn).
+Works with the Communications, MARCOM, Programs and Technology Charis to integrate CWCG's messaging with the CWCG Website, and various social media outlets (e.g. Twitter, LinkedIn).
 In conjunction with other board members, the Social Media Chair coordinates and prepares announcements to be posted on various social media outlets.
 Ensures that all communications are timely, accurate, and of professional quality.
 Identifies and develops new forms of communications, oversees posts and acts as group moderator for any social media sites utilized by CWCG.

 B10.
 Technology Chair

 Maintains the organization's website.
-Updates content, maintains events calendar, reviews user account information for information security purposes.
+Researches and posts relevant data sources to keep members informed, updates content, maintains events calendar, reviews user account information for information security purposes.
 Serves as employer and member contact for posted positions and reviews job postings prior to publishing.
 Uploads and password-protects member-only and board-only content/documents, advises the Board on technological issues and recommends changes to the CWCG Website as appropriate.
-Advises Treasurer on budgetary needs for technology spending, including website hosting fees, software/graphics development fees and third party processor (e.g. PayPal) fees.
+Advises Treasurer on budgetary needs for technology spending, including website hosting fees, software/graphics development fees and third-party processor (e.g. PayPal) fees.
 Reports website usage statistics to the Board and membership on a periodic basis.

 B11.
 Group Administrator